 October 1, 2021, 6–9 pm

-First Friday! at the Barnes takes place on the first Friday of each month, and programming in October will include a performance by the Black Pearl Chamber Orchestra.
+First Friday! at the Barnes takes place on the first Friday of each month.
+The October program features a performance by Black Pearl Chamber Orchestra.

 PECO Free First Sunday Family Day: Wellness

 October 3, 2021, 10 am–5 pm

 The Barnes’s monthly PECO Free First Sunday Family Day offers free admission.
 In October, programming will explore exhibition themes related to women breaking boundaries through the creative lens.